devlaza95/product-management-and-auth-nestjs/README.md

 1. Clone repository
 2. Run `pnpm install`
+3. Copy `.env.example` and rename it to `.env`
-3. There is a `run.sh` script that will build and run the docker image from docker-compose.yml, also it will run the migrations and seed the database with initial user data.
+4. There is a `run.sh` script that will build and run the docker image from docker-compose.yml, also it will run the migrations and seed the database with initial user data.

 ### Note